whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 4. Go back to IoT thing, click the thing you create previously, then click **Interact**.

 5. Copy the **endpoint**.
-> Note: You can write down or copy the endpoint to a text file because it will be used in step 7.10.
+> Note: You can write down or copy the endpoint to a text file because it will be used in **Use Rule to trigger Open and Shutdown Device** step 10.

 <p align="center">
     <img src="images/7.png" width="70%" height="70%">